-We reiterate our long-term Neutral recommendation on Virgin Media Inc. (VMED) based on the company’s strong financial results in the first quarter of 2013.
+We reiterate our long-term Neutral recommendation on Virgin Media Inc. (VMED) based on the company’s mixed financial results for the fourth quarter of 2012.
+Although revenue surpassed the Zacks Consensus Estimate, earnings per share fell below the same.

 More From Zacks.com